rgeorgiev583/IPL/homework/81030/1-rust2html/README.md

 # Rust syntax highlighter

-This is an implementation of a syntax highlighter for the Rust programming language (`rust2html.c`).
+This is an implementation of a syntax highlighter for the Rust programming language.
 It takes a Rust program as input (or a Rust source file as an argument) and outputs a HTML page with a colorized version of the program.
-The C source is generated from a Flex-based scanner (`rust2html.flex`).

-This is a solution to the first homework assignment.
+The C source for the highlighter is generated from a Flex-based scanner template (`rust2html.l`).
+(This is a solution to the first homework assignment.)

 ## Generating and building